jenkinsci/bitbucket-push-and-pull-request-plugin/README.md

 Bitbucket Push and Pull Request supports the Bitbucket rest api v2.x+ and later.

+**For infos about the plugin's configuration please visit the webpage** <https://plugins.jenkins.io/bitbucket-push-and-pull-request>

 #### Why another BitBucket plugin?

 The main reasons why we should have IMHO a new bitbucket plugin are not only related to the missing pull request functionality.